 After Gibbs leave, Jack is alone in the hold.
 He stares at the rum bottle and plugs it.
 “The immortal Captain,” he whispers to himself, “Commodore Jack Sparrow.
 Doesn’t quite have the same ring…”

-PLOT PUSH: Neptune appears [CHARACTER] before Jack—a muscular, white-skinned, bare-chested man wearing simple sailor’s trousers.
+PLOT PUSH: As Jack stares into his rum bottle, Neptune appears [CHARACTER] before him—a muscular, white-skinned, bare-chested man wearing simple sailor’s trousers.
 His pale green beard seems made of bleached seaweed.
-Taken aback, Jack instinctively lifts the rum bottle to his mouth, and is surprised and disgusted when his tongue touches the cork.
+Taken aback, Jack instinctively lifts the rum bottle to his mouth, and is surprised and disgusted when his tongue touches the cork he put there.